HWang-Summit/HCGrid/README.md

 	hpx_max_resolution
 	);
 ```

 2. Select a suitable pre-sorting interface to pre-sort sampling points.
-Our program provides a variety of pre-sorting interfaces to preorder the sampleing points. shch as "BLOCK_INDIRECT_SORT", "PARALLEL_STABLE_SORT", etc. Through a series of experiments, we demonstrated that the BlockIndirectSort based on CPU multi-thread could achieve the best performance when dealing with large-scale data.
+Our program provides a variety of pre-sorting interfaces to pre-order the sampling points. such as "BLOCK_INDIRECT_SORT", "PARALLEL_STABLE_SORT", etc. Through a series of experiments, we demonstrated that the BlockIndirectSort based on CPU multi-thread could achieve the best performance when dealing with large-scale data.
 So, we set BlockIndirectSort as the default pre-sorting interface in our program.

 ``` C++
 /*
  * func: Sort input points with CPU